-Interestingly enough, a few months ago scientists in the United States and Netherlands produced a deadly version of the bird flue, a virus which currently is just five mutations away from becoming transmissible to humans.
-It’s highly unlikely, scientists believe, for bird flu to naturally acquire all the necessary mutations for human infestation all at once.
+Interestingly enough, a few months ago scientists in the United States and the Netherlands produced a deadly version of the bird flu, a virus which currently is just five mutations away from becoming transmissible to humans.
+It's highly unlikely, scientists believe, for bird flu to naturally acquire all the necessary mutations for human infestation all at once.
 However, if conditions are favorable step by step, the virus might eventually evolve sequentially.

 Meyer's "Lambda" research implies that adaptation by natural selection, or survival of the fittest, plays an important role in the evolution of a virus.

 "In other words, natural selection promoted the virus' evolution because the mutations helped them use both their old and new attacks," Meyer explained.
 "The finding raises questions of whether the five bird flu mutations may also have multiple functions, and could they evolve naturally?"